Insulation R-Values Chart and Buyer Guide

 For older homes, a major challenge is how to accurately fill all the hidden cavities in walls to improve energy efficiency.
 With the help of thermal imaging, cellulose can be “blown in” behind walls through a series of small holes in either the interior or exterior walls.
 (These will be patched when you’re done.)

 Some brands of cellulose, such as Greenfiber, include a high percentage of recycled post-consumer waste.
-At about the same cost as fiberglass, it’s probably the most DIY friendly for major insulation retrofits.
+This is currently the most sustainable type of insulation you can buy, meaning it has the lowest CO2 footprint.
+At about the same cost as fiberglass, it’s also a fairly DIY friendly product.
 If you’re intrepid, you can rent a blower from a big box store, buy many bags of the compressed cellulose fiber, and blast it into your walls and ceiling cavities.
 It’s a loud, messy job, but affordable and effective.
+I'd recommend higher an expert, however, if you're looking for optimal performance.

 Fiberglass: Affordable and Stable